Invest where you want to invest, live where you want to live... That's the mantra for Long Distance Real Estate Investing.

-Instead of having to decide what town or city to invest in near you, you'll have potentially hundreds or even thousands of places you could potentially invest.
+Instead of having to decide what town or city to invest in near you, since you are long distance real estate investing, you'll have potentially hundreds or even thousands of places you could potentially invest.
 Talk about overwhelming!

 The best way to narrow this down is to figure out exactly what you're looking for and what risks you want to take or avoid, then put it all in a spreadsheet and narrow it down that way.

-For example, if you are targeting student rentals you might want to find the top 5 metros for universities.
+For example, if you already know you want long distance real estate investing as part of your portfolio, and if you are targeting student rentals you might want to find the top 5 metros for universities.